othomann/bubble/README.md

 # bubble
 Simple bubble breaker game (use to manipulate gradle build system and practice java).
-Triggers build.